Public Insurance Adjuster

 - Entity Types: Individual, corporation, partnership, nonprofit corporation, unincorporated association, limited liability company.

 - Continuing Education: Section 15059.1 of the CIC was amended to establish a CE requirement of 24 hours including 3 hours of ethics during the two-year license term for California resident public insurance adjusters.
+The CDI maintains an approved education courses list.

 - Branch Office Certificate: If the applicant intends to conduct business from any location in California other than the principal place of business, a Branch Office Certificate must be obtained by submitting an Application for Branch Office Certificate, form LIC 31A-13, with fee.